 “I have seen the Lord!”

 Mary Magdalene’s breathless and breathtaking revelation to the disciples was beyond imagination.
 Suddenly the cross and the grave were to become not huge symbols of sadness and defeat but essential milestones on Jesus journey to glory.
 We are not called to always remember Him as a twisted, bleeding body on a cross, nor as an invisible sadness behind a gravestone.
-Instead we are called to engage with Him as a glorious living victor over sin, death and evil.
+Instead there is now an empty tomb – and we are called to engage with Him as the glorious living victor over sin, death and evil.

 Jesus had once called Lazarus out from the tomb and into life, and told those with Him to remove the grave clothes, setting him free from the embrace of death.
 Now He was calling His disciples out of the death they had suffered through His death, away from a fixation on His grave, out of the spiritual and emotional wrappings of grief and into the new life that He had prepared and won for them.
 As important as His death was, and still is for us, it is only fully understood in the context of His resurrection.
 He died for our sins and to remove the barrier between us and God – and rose to give us life.